 For extension more than one level:

 - The conservatory must not extend the rear wall of the original hose that is, it must be 3 to 7 meters within any boundary.

 - The roof pitch must be similar to the original house.

-As I told before, conservatory and extension fall in the same rules and are considered as permitted developments which is why they do not need any planning permission.
+As I told you before, conservatory and extensions fall under the same rules and are considered permitted developments which is why they do not need any planning permission.

-But you will need planning permission if more than half of the land around the original house is to be covered.
-It will also be needed when the extension is forward on the front or side of the original house.
+But you will need planning permission if more than half of the land around the original house is to cover.
+It will also need when the extension is forward on the front or side of the original house.

 A conservatory does not need planning permission in Scotland, assuming that it falls within permitted development.
-In Scotland, there are rules for building warrant for the conservatory.
+In Scotland, there are rules for building warrants for the conservatory.
 They are:

 - It should be smaller than 8 meters.

 - It should be located at the rear of your property.

 - The conservatory should be at the side of the main house, not facing the road.